luisgustavoullmann/Equals-app/README.md

 # Equals-app
-An Android App made for the Equals project a
+An Android App made for the Equals academic project